โ€‹ โ€‹

 • 8 Diastasis Recti Exercises

-• Timed Intervals (perform each exercise for 30 seconds of work)
+• Timed Intervals (perform each exercise for 30 seconds of work, completing as many reps as you can in the timed interval)

 • Repeat all 8 Exercises x2 Sets